CHAoC Funds Cardiovascular Imaging Breakthroughs

 Previously Tenured – Professor of Pediatrics | University of Cincinnati College of Medicine

 The National Pediatric Cardiology Quality Improvement Collaborative (NPC-QIC) is incredibly grateful for the generosity of the CHAoC in providing initial start-up funding and continued support.
 Because of the sponsorship of CHAoC, NPC-QIC has been transformational in the field of pediatric cardiology.
 The network has grown from six pilot sites to over 60 cardiology centers.
 And, most importantly, NPC-QIC has improved outcomes for infants with Hypoplastic Left Heart Syndrome (HLHS) and their families.
 Across NPC-QIC, there has been a 46% reduction in interstage mortality and significant reductions in both growth failure and readmissions for serious medical events.
 NPC-QIC has allowed the collaborative to continue to improve outcomes for children with congenital heart defects and their families.

-What NPC-QIC has learned has impacted the care and outcomes of other children with congenital heart disease.
+What NPC-QIC has learned has impacted the care and outcomes of other children with CHDs.
 NPC-QIC, with its partner parent organization Sisters by Heart, has become a model collaboration of families, clinicians and researchers working together to dramatically improve outcomes for children and families.

 NPC-QIC has recently expanded its scope and begun working with pediatric cardiothoracic surgeons, pediatric critical care physicians, fetal cardiologists, and developmental pediatricians.